cometkim/gatsby-plugin-typegen/README.md

 plugins: [`gatsby-plugin-typegen`]
 ```

-Also you can customize output path of generated files
+Also you can customize output path of generated files.

 ```ts
 // Example of type-safe usage (optional)